There are two sides to digital marketing: organic and paid.

 - Be picky with your images

-- And don’t go for perfection—focus on making it good enough soon enough.
-(Pareto’s Principle).
+- Don’t go for perfection—focus on making it good enough soon enough.
+(Pareto’s Principle)

 - Group your key points together in seven chunks or less (Miller’s Law)

-- and pad those points with whitespace so it looks pretty (Aesthetic Usability Effect).
+- Pad those points with whitespace so it looks pretty (Aesthetic Usability Effect)

-Lastly, keep the site lean and optimized by compressing your images (try TinyPNG) so it loads fast.
-If a user has to wait, a user bails (Doherty’s Threshold).
+Lastly, keep the site lean and optimized by compressing your images (try TinyPNG) so it loads fast because If a user has to wait, a user bails (Doherty's Threshold).